 Pick Your Settings

-This is when you really have to start focusing if you don’t want to just throw money to the wind.
+This is the section of the nonprofit guide to Google Ads where you really have to start focusing if you don’t want to just throw money to the wind.

 It starts out easy with questions like what you want to name your campaign and what language your ad will be written in.
 But then it asks about the location, and it isn’t as easy as it sounds.
 Are you a national organization or a local one?
 Will the ad be driving donations from a region of your state, or targeting volunteers within a much smaller radius?
 This looks like a pretty simple question, but it has the capability to make or break your campaign.
 For each ad, really think about who you want to respond to them.